-The professional nature of the Doctor of Ministry requires that students have leadership responsibilities in their ministry setting.
-Applicants must have all application material completed no later than two months before the beginning of the program.
-Applicants wishing to enter the Doctor of Ministry program must have:
+The professional nature of the D.Min. requires that students have leadership responsibilities in their ministry setting.
+Application deadline is March 15 for June admission to a cohort.
+Applicants wishing to enter the D.Min. program must have:

 Because the Doctor of Ministry is a degree given in the context of ministry, generally no transfer credit is accepted.

-Applications must be completed by October 1 for January admission and by March 15 for June admission.
+Applications must be completed by March 15 for June admission.